m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 The amount of memory needed for a thread data structure is often almost entirely known up front.
 This allows for compact representation of threads in memory: basically, one right after the other in a continuous section of memory.

 However, the user library does not control stack growth.
 With this compact memory representation, there may be an issue if one thread starts to overrun its boundary and overwrite the data for the next thread.
-If this happens, the problem is that they error won’t be detected until the overwritten thread starts to run, even though the cause of the problem is the overwriting thread.
+If this happens, the problem is that they error won't be detected until the overwritten thread starts to run, even though the cause of the problem is the overwriting thread.

 The solution is to separate information about each thread by a **red zone**.
 The red zone is a portion of the address space that is not allocated.
 If a thread tries to write to a red zone, the operating system causes a fault.
 Now it is much easier to reason about what happened as the error is associated with the problematic thread.